ringarochkryss/WebAPI1/README.md

 * Viewstart (html) -This html is loaded with a hidden table (with all the books) and a search input provides the possibility to search for book title, authors or genre.

-Also this html displayes the web api paths for "get all books" and the search functions with examples.
+Also this html displays the web api paths for "get all books" and the search functions with examples.
 Pressing buttons with examples displays json data sent form this Web Api.

 The Html is supported by a JS-file with Jquery (Bookscript) pointing to the Web Service URI:s.